ViSadhu/ClickyHeroApp/README.md

 # ClickyHeroApp

-ClickyHeroApp is an Android application designed as a clicker game where users tap the screen to earn points, defeat enemies, and unlock upgrades.
-The game is inspired by the popular incremental/clicker genre, providing an engaging and rewarding gameplay experience.
+ClickyHeroApp is an Android application designed to challenge users with a series of button tap sequences.
+Users are required to replicate the displayed sequences by tapping the appropriate buttons in the correct order.
+The game consists of predefined combinations of button presses, presented randomly.
+It features visual feedback for correct and incorrect inputs and includes a congratulatory screen upon successful completion of all sequences.
+Additionally, the app offers a restart option to randomize the order and reset progress.

 ## Features
 - **Button Tap Sequence Challenge:** Users are presented with a series of button tap sequences that they must repeat in the correct order.